-Liferay Support will seek to resolve any reproducible and unintended issues caused by Liferay Portal EE or Liferay DXP while configuring the product in a compatible environment within its product service life.
-For more information please see the Liferay DXP and Liferay Portal EE Product Defects policy.
+Liferay Support will seek to resolve any reproducible and unintended issues caused by Liferay Digital Experience Platform, Liferay Portal EE or Liferay Commerce ("the product") while configuring the product in a compatible environment within its product service life.
+For more information please see the Product Defects policy.

-Several areas of Liferay DXP and Liferay Portal EE configuration have specific support policies listed below.
+Several areas of configuration for the product have specific support policies listed below.
 Some properties or settings of the product may impact its performance and will be handled by the Performance Issues Policy.

-- Liferay seeks to ensure that multiple instance of Liferay DXP or Liferay Portal EE can communicate with each other and reference a single database without error.
+- Liferay seeks to ensure that multiple instances of the product can communicate with each other and reference a single database without error.
 Liferay Support will provide guidance on configuring clustered instances using the technologies included with the product.

 - However, as a cluster is an environment-specific setup involving load balancers, application servers, databases and network configurations, ensuring that a cluster's non-Liferay elements are configured properly would be the responsibility of the customer.

-- Liferay seeks to ensure that Liferay DXP or Liferay Portal EE will operate without error when utilizing a distributed cache, and Support will provide guidance on the rudimentary operational configuration using the default technologies for each product.
+- Liferay seeks to ensure that the product will operate without error when utilizing a distributed cache, and Support will provide guidance on the rudimentary operational configuration using the default technologies for each product.

-- Liferay DXP's default technology is Cluster Link.
+- Liferay DXP and Liferay Commerce's default technology is Cluster Link.

 - Liferay Portal EE's default technology is Cluster Link together with Ehcache Cluster EE plugin available on Liferay Marketplace.